Pandemic windfall for US schools has few strings attached | Federal News Network

-As the federal government releases historic sums of pandemic aid to the nation’s schools, it’s urging them to dream big and invest in seismic changes that will benefit students for generations to come.
+As the federal government releases historic sums of pandemic aid to the nation’s schools, it’s urging them to dream big, to invest in seismic changes that will benefit students for generations to come.
 But many districts say they have more urgent problems to tackle first.

 In Detroit, that means fixing buildings with crumbling ceilings and mold infestations.
 Like other school systems, Detroit is caught between the Biden administration’s lofty aspirations and bleak realities.
 The district is using some of the government money to hire tutors, expand mental health services and cut class sizes.
 But at least half of its $1.3 billion windfall is being set aside to make long-neglected repairs.